chadananda/ocean-site-content/output/centenary/head-new-religion-peace-picturesque-figure-lake-mohonk-arbitration-conference.md

 ---

-# Head of New Religion of Peace Is Picturesque Figure at Lake Mohonk Arbitration Conference
+# Head of New Religion of Peace Is Picturesque Figure at Lake Mohonk Arbitration Conference {.title}

 The Superior (Wisc) News Tribune
 June 7, 1912
 New Paltz, NY
+{.noid}